mjambon/ocaml-layer/README.md

 Motivation
 --

-The goal is to set up a cached build environment on which one can build OCaml software.
+The goal is to set up a cached build environment on which your team can compile and test their own OCaml software, quickly every time.

 * Pre-install all the external dependencies - opam packages and more.
-* You can start from the base Docker image of your choice.
+* Start from the base Docker image of your choice.
-* Admin-friendly.
+* It's admin-friendly.
 Maintenance requires no OCaml knowledge.
-* Easy customization by forking and editing the project.
+* Customize by forking and editing this git repo.
-* Can be tested locally.
-Not tied to the caching features of a specific CI vendor.
+* It's Docker.
+Reproducible locally and not tied to a CI vendor's caching.

 Usage
 --